 (If you have any thoughts on whether to speak more to the parents or the athletes, I’d love to hear them.
 Email me!)

 In conclusion, most of these best practices for email come naturally if you’re truly empathizing with your clients.
-Think about the type of email you appreciate the most — info that’s timely, relevant, easy to act on when you want to, and written as if it were sent to you personally — and make sure you’re giving your clients the same.
+Think about the type of email you appreciate the most.
+It’s info that’s timely, relevant, easy to act on when you want to, and written as if it were sent to you personally.
+Make sure you’re giving your clients the same.